-- · Clear communication of what should be expected by patients and their families living with Heart Failure - Ensuring the UK health and social care system has the informational resources to provide a suspected or confirmed Heart Failure diagnosis. - An improvement in people's quality of life, length of life and a reduction in hospital admissions and readmissions, thereby allowing people to live better with Heart Failure at home - Laying the foundations to achieve a sustainable approach to supporting self-management and self-care with Heart Failure, contributing to an improved quality of life - Help recognise and amplify the need to support people living with Heart Failure, enabling the system to support them - Emphasising the importance of timely and effective communication between patients, family and their healthcare teams - Providing clear insights to governments, politicians and policymakers into the severity and chronicity of Heart Failure, underpinned by a call to action: we can beat Heart Failure if all stakeholders collaborate.
+- Clear communication of what should be expected by patients and their families living with Heart Failure. - Ensuring the UK health and social care system has the informational resources to confirm or refute a diagnosis of Heart Failure accurately. - An improvement in people's quality of life, length of life and a reduction in hospital admissions and readmissions, thereby allowing people to live better with Heart Failure irrespective of where they live in the UK. - Laying the foundations to achieve a sustainable approach to supporting self-management and self-care with Heart Failure, contributing to an improved quality of life. - Help recognise and amplify the need to support people living with Heart Failure, enabling the system to support them. - Emphasising the importance of timely and effective communication between patients, family or carer and their healthcare teams. - Providing clear insights to governments, politicians and policymakers into the severity, chronicity and healthcare impact of Heart Failure, underpinned by a call to action: we can beat Heart Failure if all stakeholders collaborate.